Electron Interactions in Rashba Materials: 2D Rashba Ferromagnets

 Here the effects of PSOI are explored in 2D electron systems.
 To begin, consider a particular case of a system symmetric with respect to the inversion of the normal $z \to -z$.
 Within this framework, the PSOI emerges solely due to the in-plane Coulomb fields, created by interacting electrons.
 The symmetric 2D structures represent a fascinating object of research in their own right, as they are realized through freely suspended 2D layers, with a focus on amplifying the effects of e-e interactions~\cite{Pogosov_2022}.

 The expressions for the effective electron dispersion and exchange energy presented in Section~\ref{Sec:TPT} also apply here, with the integration running over the 2D momentum space.
-The analysis is performed within the BHZ model~\cite{Bernevig1757}, with the specific form of the spin-orbit coupling as given by Eq.~\eqref{Eq:AlphaBHZ}, and kinetic energy of Eq.~\eqref{Eq:BHZ_dispersion}.
+The analysis is performed within the BHZ model~\cite{Bernevig1757}, with the spin-orbit coupling given by Eq.~\eqref{Eq:AlphaBHZ_1}, and kinetic energy of Eq.~\eqref{Eq:BHZ_dispersion}.

 The interaction in 2D layers of Rashba materials is governed by the Rytova-Keldysh potential~\cite{rytova,keldysh1979coulomb}

 where the length $l$ is a phenomenological parameter of the theory, which generally speaking should be determined from the first-principles calculations~\cite{RevModPhys.90.021001}.
 It can be estimated from the layer polarizability as $l = \epsilon d/2$, where $d$ stands for the layer thickness, and $\epsilon$ is the in-plane component of the dielectric tensor of the corresponding bulk material.